yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 1. All expressions in the function parameter of `styled` must be static.
    - This means that all static values needs to be inline constants.
-2. We will replace all function calls with `styled()`, i.e. `styled` doesn't need to be imported, but devleopers also can't redefined `styled` to be something else
+2. We will replace all function calls with `styled()`, i.e. `styled` doesn't need to be imported, but developers also can't redefined `styled` to be something else

-Then we will build a simple script that reads through only a _single_ js file, extracts these definitions, replaces them with a definition with some constant class name and generates a correspoding stylesheet.
+Then we will build a simple script that reads through only a _single_ js file, extracts these definitions, replaces them with a definition with some constant class name and generates a corresponding stylesheet.

 Since we are dealing with a single JS file at a time, our implementation can be encapsulated in the following function: